ROTD

 Double up awards are only through ROTD for reserves and are processed in step 1 in the ROTD logic.

 Reserves who can report to the gate with less than the required callout time (2 hours/3 in co-terminals), may bid for trips in ROTD using this waiver.
-Aggressive Reserves who have used this waiver are called if there are no legal standbys available.
+Aggressive Reserves who have used this waiver are processed before assigning to legal and available standbys.

 Satellite Bidding in ROTD